-Origin: after a ruined city in the SE part, probably built (c.
-15th c.) by a Bantu people
+Origin: after a ruined city inch(es) the southeastern part, probably built (c.
+15th circa ) by a Bantu people

 Used by arrangement with John Wiley & Sons, Inc.

 also Great Zimbabwe